Your preference has been updated for this session. To permanently change your account setting, go to My Account

 Can High Blood Pressure Be Managed?

-If you are in the elevated or stage-one blood pressure range, lifestyle changes may be adequate to help normalize your blood pressure — there are times when people with newly diagnosed hypertension can be treated solely with improvements in diet and exercise.
-However, this is usually reserved for those who have few risk factors and are dedicated and willing to make immediate lifestyle changes, including home blood pressure monitoring with a digital blood pressure monitor.
+If you are in the elevated or stage 1 blood pressure range, lifestyle changes may be sufficient to help normalize your blood pressure.
+There are times when people with newly diagnosed hypertension can be treated solely with improvements in diet and exercise.
+However, this is usually reserved for those with few risk factors and who are dedicated and willing to make immediate lifestyle changes, including home blood pressure monitoring with a digital blood pressure monitor.

 Diets rich in vegetables, nuts, and fresh fruits can be beneficial because they provide potassium, magnesium, and calcium, all of which help bring balance and health to the circulatory system.